Yashashree125/CropRecommendation/README.md

 Visit: https://maharashtra-crop-recommendation.onrender.com/

-For questions, collaborations, or access to the full dataset and architecture, feel free to connect: yashashree125@gmail.com
+For questions, collaborations, or access to dataset and architecture, feel free to connect: yashashree125@gmail.com